 The United States generally has a reputation for doing things bigger than anyone else, and its national lotteries are definitely no exception.
 Enter Mega Millions, the very definition of the popular saying “go big or go home.”
-In terms of size, Mega Millions is only comparable to the US Powerball, with the two regularly competing for the title of America's biggest lottery.
+As this Mega Millions review will show, the game is only comparable in size to the US Powerball, with the two regularly competing for the title of America's biggest lottery.
 As such, both games have featured incredible jackpots that have attracted the attention of news sources and lotto enthusiasts from all around the globe.

 While there are many similarities between these two behemoths, Mega Millions has a few characteristics that make it unique.
 Also, it currently holds the world record for the largest single-ticket lottery prize that anyone has ever won.
-As a result, it's one of the world's most popular lotteries.
+As a result, it's no wonder that it's one of the world's most popular lotteries.

 Mega Millions History